 PowerShell Script to Copy All OneDrive Files to Another User

-To install the MSOnline module, run the following command:
+To get the MSOnline module, type this:

 Install-Module MSOnline

-To install the SharePointPnPPowerShellOnline module, run the following command:
+For the SharePointPnPPowerShellOnline module, use this command:

 Install-Module SharePointPnPPowerShellOnline